luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Retrieval/Stacked-Empty-Pallet.md

 As21Id54 --> buttonlight
 :::

 Once WareNavi receives the signal from ID66 indicating **No Empty Pallet**,” it automatically transmits ID54 to the AGC.
-At the designated station, the signal tower will flash to indicate “Out of Empty Pallet in ASRS.
+At the designated station, the signal tower will flash to indicate **Out of Empty Pallet in ASRS**.

 <hr style="border: 2px solid red;">